qbcsm/qbcsm.github.io/content/event/2023-11-science-week-fair/index.md

 ---
 title: Science Week fair
 date: 2023-11-30
-authors: [balthasar]
+authors: [balthasar, tom]
 tags: [outreach]
 ---

+Balthasar and Tom participated in the Science week fair, aimed to all publics.
-Scientific fair aimed at kids demonstrating natural phenomena using simple tools and common items.
+They demonstrated natural phenomena using simple tools and common items.
 E.g. demonstration of hydrophobicity using broccoli or demonstration of non-newtonian liquids using cornstarch suspensions.